-We operate clay manufacturing and non-clay production facilities on property owned or leased by us as shown on the map below: Oil-Dri Corporation of America Plant Site Locations
+We operate clay manufacturing and non-clay production facilities on property owned or leased by us as shown on the map below:

+Oil-Dri Corporation of America Plant Site Locations

-Location Owned/Leased Function Alpharetta, Georgia Leased Non-clay manufacturing and packaging, sales, customer service Bentonville, Arkansas Leased Sales office Blue Mountain, Mississippi Owned Manufacturing and packaging Chicago, Illinois Leased Principal executive office Coppet, Switzerland Leased Customer service office Laval, Quebec, Canada Owned Non-clay manufacturing and clay and non-clay packaging, sales Mounds, Illinois Owned Manufacturing and packaging Ochlocknee, Georgia Owned Manufacturing and packaging Ripley, Mississippi Owned Manufacturing and packaging Shenzhen, China Leased Sales office, customer service Taft, California Owned Manufacturing and packaging Vernon Hills, Illinois Owned Research and development Wisbech, United Kingdom Leased Non-clay manufacturing and clay and non-clay packaging, sales, customer service
+Location Owned/Leased Function Alpharetta, Georgia Leased Non-clay manufacturing and packaging, sales, customer service Blue Mountain, Mississippi Owned Manufacturing and packaging Chicago, Illinois Leased Principal executive office Coppet, Switzerland Leased Customer service office Laval, Quebec, Canada Owned Non-clay manufacturing and clay and non-clay packaging, sales Mounds, Illinois Owned Manufacturing and packaging Ochlocknee, Georgia Owned Manufacturing and packaging Ripley, Mississippi Owned Manufacturing and packaging Shenzhen, China Leased Sales office, customer service Taft, California Owned Manufacturing and packaging Vernon Hills, Illinois Owned Research and development Wisbech, United Kingdom Leased Non-clay manufacturing and clay and non-clay packaging, sales, customer service

 We have no mortgages on the real property we own.
-The Bentonville lease for the Bentonville, Arkansas office expires in August 2016.
-The leases for the Alpharetta, Georgia facility and the Shenzhen, China office all expire in 2018.
+The leases for the Alpharetta, Georgia facility and the Shenzhen, China office both expire in 2018.
 The Wisbech, United Kingdom facility lease expires in 2032 and the Chicago, Illinois corporate office lease expires in 2033.
 The lease for the Coppet, Switzerland office is on a year-to-year basis.
 We consider that our properties are generally in good condition, well maintained and suitable and adequate to carry on our business.